-During the workshop I was thinking, my son who is non-verbal, has severe receptive language delays, impulsivity and inattentiveness will not be able to grasp meaning from something so abstract.
+During the workshop I was thinking, my son who is non-verbal has severe receptive language delays, impulsivity and inattentiveness will not be able to grasp meaning from something so abstract.
 I couldn’t even make out what some the images were.
 The people were either egg heads or stick figures.
-Maybe for more verbal or older children these images might work, but not for my child.
+Maybe for more verbal or older children, these images might work, but not for my child.
 However, I did love the concept.
 I decided to tweak the idea and use what I knew would work, pictures and videos of him.

 Most toddlers love to see themselves!
 They love to look at their reflection in a mirror and flip through photos and videos of themselves on their parents’ phones.
 But also using their own photos and videos in a social story places them in the exact setting you are hoping to help them be successful in.
 I knew exactly the first topic I would use for a social story.